The Talpa on-access scanning component of Sophos anti-virus for Linux requires several kernel modules to be installed and loaded.

 If a non-default GCC version was used for kernel compilation, you must use the same version when compiling Talpa.

-If this occurs, please forward the log file to Sophos technical support, along with the following information:
+If this occurs, please forward the log file to Sophos Technical Support along with the following information:

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to our community.
-Alternatively for licensed products open a support ticket.
+For technical support post a question to the community.
+Or click here for new feature/product improvements.
+Alternatively for paid/licensed products open a support ticket.